Kansas Military and Veterans Benefits

 Who is eligible for the Kansas Military Service Scholarship?
 To be eligible Veterans and Service members must be Kansas residents and meet the following requirements:

-• Served in the U.S. Armed Forces after September 11, 2001, in an area where they were eligible for Hostile Fire Pay for at least 90 days or served less than 90 days due to injuries received in that area
+• Served in the U.S. Armed Forces after September 11, 2001, in an area where they were eligible for hostile fire pay for at least 90 days, or served less than 90 days due to injuries received in that area

 • Remain in good academic standing